Mikal Kirkholt

 Mikal Kirkholt (9 December 1920 – 28 June 2012) was a Norwegian cross-country skier.

-He represented the club IL Troll.
+He represented the club SK Troll.
 At the 1952 Winter Olympics in Oslo he finished twelfth in the 18 kilometres and won a silver medal in the 4 × 10 km relay.
-He retired after the Olympics, to marry and work in Sunndal, but later returned to live and work at the family farm in Rindal.
+He retired after the Olympics, to marry and work in Sunndal Municipality, but later returned to live and work at the family farm in Rindal Municipality.